hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/232__V_Subrahmanian.md

 > > of "how and why" arise during this practice, then the right to remain in
 > > this prakriyAa is lost.
 > >
-> ​This question is resolved by Shruti-based tarka as "svapnavat
+> This question is resolved by Shruti-based tarka as "svapnavat
-> kalpitatvAt"​.
+> kalpitatvAt".
 To *the* DSV-follower (since there is only one in EJV), this
 > tarka clicks the first time he understands it and all duality is
 > cognitively resolved; no other tarka is needed.
 >